jdillard/matlabdomain/README.rst

    still referred to in ReST using ``+pakage.+subpkg.func`` but the output will be ``pakage.other.func()``.

+``matlab_parallel_read_safe``
+  Toggles whether to allow reading to be done in parallel or serial mode.
+The defualt is ``False``, making only serial reads possible.
+Note that parallel reads are experimental at this time and feedback is appreciated.

 For convenience the `primary domain <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-primary_domain>`_ can be set to ``mat``.